 Step 2: Right-click on the empty area of the taskbar and then click Task Manager to open the same.
-Alternatively, you can use Ctrl + Shift + Esc hotkey to quickly open the Task Manager.
+Alternatively, you can use Ctrl + Shift + Esc hotkey to open the Task Manager quickly.

 Step 3: If the taskbar is opened with limited details view (refer to the picture below), click More details button go the full view.

-Step 4: Under Processes tab, right-click on the Windows Explorer entry, and then click Restart option to restart the File Explorer including the taskbar.
+Step 4: Under the Processes tab, right-click on the Windows Explorer entry, and then click Restart option to restart the File Explorer, including the taskbar.

 Restarting Windows Explorer will refresh icons on the taskbar.
 The Airplane mode icon should go away now.

 Don’t forget to check out Jeff’s solution mentioned in the comments below.
 His answer seems to be working for many.